zomban/Mock-Trial-Calculations/README.md

 * The ability to store more than one ballot for calculations and select roles on a per ballot basis.
 * The ability to rerun over the same ballot multiple time, so as to be able run the calculations for multiple competitors without having to re-input the underlying data
-* The ability to save your ballot data to a unique, easy to load format, allowing users to rerun over old tourney result, add new results to the old, and create running totals of performance to date.
+* The ability to save your ballot data to a unique, easy to load format, allowing users to rerun over old tourney results, add new results to the old, and create running totals of performance to date.

 ### Version